-'Strategic policies should set out an overall strategy for the pattern, scale and quality of development, and make sufficient provision for:

-c) community facilities (such as health infrastructure.....)

-'Plans should set out the contributions expected from development.
-This should include setting out the levels and types of affordable housing provision required, along with other infrastructure (such as that needed for education, health, transport, flood and water management, green and digital infrastructure).

-The Planning Policy Guidance states that engagement between planmaking bodies and relevant organisations will help ensure that local strategies to improve health and wellbeing and the provision of the required health infrastructure are supported and considered in plans (including in the preparation of strategic policies for community facilities).

-It is important that Fareham Borough Council work with all NHS partners in a co-ordinated way to ensure continued investment across the local health system.
+Paragraph 20 of the NPPF states that: 'Strategic policies should set out an overall strategy for the pattern, scale and quality of development, and make sufficient provision for: c) community facilities (such as health infrastructure) Paragraph 34 of the NPPF states that: 'Plans should set out the contributions expected from development.
+This should include setting out the levels and types of affordable housing provision required, along with other infrastructure (such as that needed for education, health , transport, flood and water management, green and digital infrastructure).
+The Planning Policy Guidance states that engagement between plan- making bodies and relevant organisations will help ensure that local strategies to improve health and wellbeing and the provision of the required health infrastructure are supported and considered in plans (including in the preparation of strategic policies for community facilities).
+Conclusion It is important that Fareham Borough Council work with all NHS partners in a co-ordinated way to ensure continued investment across the local health system.
 This means that not only are developers considering the allocation of land for primary care use, but that wider consultation across the NHS is undertaken during the planning process to understand the impact of any proposed development on acute, ambulance, community, mental health, and GP provision.